Some links on this page are affiliate links. See full disclosure in the page footer.

 Patagonia’s consistent values-driven approach appeals strongly to environmentally conscious consumers.

-Your Brand Image is Your Business Reputation
+Your Brand Image Is Your Business Reputation

 Frequently Asked Questions

-Can a negative brand image be fixed
+Can a negative brand image be fixed?

 Related: